aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 catkin
 ^^^^^^

-Catkin uses the standard setuptools to deal with Python projects as they already handle SWIG, standard Python ...
+Catkin only cares about Python code declared in using setuptools (that includes standard Python code, SWIG ...).
 Just write your ``setup.py`` and then call the following macro from your ``CMakeLists.txt``.

 .. code-block:: cmake